 The role of a technical writer

 A skilled technical writer bridges the gap between technical experts and end users.
 The audience can range from engineers, software developers, and IT professionals to end users with minimal technical expertise.
-The writer needs to tailor their tone, structure, and terminology to match the knowledge level of their readers.
+The writer needs to tailor their tone, structure, and terminology to match the expected knowledge level of their readers.
+That might mean explaining rudimentary terms or cutting right to the point.

 Key responsibilities of a technical writer include: